weltliteratur/blog/_posts/2016-04-25-Wikidata-Meets-World-Literature.markdown

 Let's start slowly.
 What this ranking suggests to show is a list of 25 'books' (we'll come back to this term later) that are of whatsoever importance across many countries/cultures/language communities.
 It is not at all a proper basis to redefine the term 'world literature' for the digital age.
 But it does include the idea of 'world' as part of 'world literature', meaning 'books' that transcend national and language borders, also if their literary value may vary considerably.
 In any case, before starting to interpret anything, you'll always have to communicate how exactly you generated this kind of results.
 So …

 … as an example of how the Wikidata Query Service can facilitate this type of quantitative analysis, we wrote a SPARQL query that orders 'instances of' 'books' with an author by 'site link'.
-This means that if a work of literature has the statement 'instance of book' in Wikidata, and it has a Wikpedia page, it can be ranked by the number of Wikipedias that have a page for it.
+This means that if a work of literature has the statement 'instance of book' in Wikidata, and it has a Wikipedia page, it can be ranked by the number of Wikipedias that have a page for it.

 This is easily reproducible for you at your own machines, just head over to [http://query.wikidata.org](http://query.wikidata.org) and copy & paste this in the upper box, then hit "Execute" (and while the query is being processed, throw a glance at Alan Liu's [criticism of the concentration "on pushing the 'execute' button" in the Digital Humanities](http://dhdebates.gc.cuny.edu/debates/text/20)):